 - Closely study the backgrounds/bios of every speaker, agent, and editor who is attending.
 Be knowledgeable for any chance conversations you have; having this knowledge will also spark questions you could ask during panels or social hours.
 Don’t be the person who asks the obvious question you could’ve figured out by paying attention to the program.
 Delve deeper.
 Make your questions count.

+Should you hire a freelance editor to help improve your manuscript before submitting?
 There’s no one right answer for everyone, but I discuss considerations and guidelines here.

 - It’s tough to achieve objectivity.
 When you finish a significant manuscript or proposal that took a long time to complete, you need time away and distance to assess it without feeling attached.
 And especially if you’re trying to identify, from a market or commercial standpoint, why your work is appealing to agents or editors, a great amount of distance is required.
 This is my theory on why so many queries and proposals fail.
 The work itself may be outstanding, but the writer hasn’t achieved the necessary distance to either evaluate or communicate the commercial merit of her own work.

 - It’s tough to make progress without a mentor.
 A good critique partner can be invaluable to your growth as a writer.
 When you don’t have the time or willingness to take enough steps back from your work, or see its flaws, others can offer a really hard push.